Arcane Magic

 Illusion

 Illusion spells are used to trick the minds of others.
-Noun runes can be used directly on the illusion primary rune to create an image (or non-visual illusion) of that object.
+Noun runes can be used directly on the illusion primary rune to create an image (or non-visual illusion) of that noun.

 Necromancy